 For example, if you’re a German company and you’re selling to the Dutch market, it can make you a lot more trustworthy (and even appear as a local seller) if you offer iDEAL as a payment option because it’s very popular there.

-Additionally, a lot of the local payment methods have benefits and depending on your prices and number of purchases, it helps to see what works best.
 One of our Danish customers, who is active in the German market, decided to choose SEPA instead of PayPal because their purchase sums are quite high and PayPal takes fees based on the percentage of the sum (which is very attractive for merchants with many purchases at low prices).
 SEPA, on the other hand, takes a fixed fee, which saved a lot of money for our customer.

 Is it difficult to set up different payment methods for payments? #